tsongpon/wordchains/README.md

 dog
 ````

-The objective of this kata is to write a program that accepts start and end words and, using words from the dictionary, builds a word chain between them.
+The objective of this kata is to write a program that accepts start and end words and, using words from the dictionary (OWL2.txt), builds a word chain between them.
 Find the shortest word chain that solves each puzzle

 You can turn lead into gold with the following chain: